Missouri Gov. Mike Parson signs bill to kill south Kansas City landfill

 Monheiser said she’s still committed to finding a solution to garbage disposal in the metropolitan area, but the south Kansas City site was the only one she had found that appeared feasible.

-The post Missouri Gov. Mike Parson signs bill to kill south Kansas City landfill appeared first on Missouri Independent.
+The post Missouri Gov. Mike Parson signs bill to kill south Kansas City landfill appeared first on Kansas Reflector.